logo of Prayatna

 -RECENT POSTS

-Prayatna Nepal is a self-help organization dedicated to empowering women and girls with visual impairments.
+Prayatna Nepal, a self-help organization dedicated to empowering visually impaired women and girls, was established by a collective of women both with and without visual impairments.

-Prayatna Nepal is a self-help organization working for life skills training for women and girls with visual impairments.
+Prayatna Nepal is the self-help organization, which is working continuously to empower the living condition of women and girls with visual impairment.

 Image Gallery